dan-fritchman/Thesis/content.md

 This division, particularly the definition of the intermediate data model, allows the latter to be reused across a variety of VLSIR-system programs and libraries beyond Hdl21.
 The former step - transforming HDL data into VLSIR - is Hdl21's primary "behind the scenes" job.
 It similarly divides in two:

 1. An elaboration step, in which the more complex facets of the Hdl21 data model are "compiled out".
 These include `Bundle`s, instance arrays, and a variety of compound hierarchical references.
 2. An export step, in which the elaborated Hdl21 data is translated into VLSIR's protobuf-defined content.
-This step is fairly mechanical as the elaborated Hdl21 model is designed to closely mirror that of VLSIR, excepting the native differences between a serializable data language vs protobuf vs an executable model such as in Python.
-(Particularly: only the latter has pointers.)
+This step is fairly mechanical as the elaborated Hdl21 model is designed to closely mirror that of VLSIR, excepting the native differences between a serializable data language such as protobuf versus an executable model such as in Python.
+(Particularly: only the latter has real pointers.)

 ### Elaboration